madgik/exareme/Federated-Deployment/Documentation/Firewall_Configuration.md

 5. Check the status

-    * For worker nodes:
+    * For Worker nodes of Swarm:

     ```sh
     $ sudo firewall-cmd --info-service=docker-swarm-worker
     ```

-    * For Manager nodes
+    * For Manager node of Swarm

     ```sh
     $ sudo firewall-cmd --info-service=docker-swarm-manager